Like all joints, your knees are affected by rheumatoid arthritis, but many treatments are available to help easy your symptoms.

 Rheumatoid arthritis (RA) is a type of arthritis where your immune system attacks healthy tissues in your joints.

 Untreated RA can cause long-term and progressive inflammation that can ultimately lead to joint damage.
-Nearly 60 percent of people with RA report not being able to work after 10 years due to their symptoms if they don’t get treatment.

-More common symptoms of RA in your knees include:
+More common symptoms of RA in your knees

-- warmth around the joint
+- warmth around your joint